alexkappa/terraform-website/content/source/docs/cloud/overview.html.md

 ### Version Control Integration

-Like other kinds of code, infrastructure as code belongs in version control, so Terraform Cloud is designed to work directly with your version control system (VCS) provider.
+Like other kinds of code, infrastructure-as-code belongs in version control, so Terraform Cloud is designed to work directly with your version control system (VCS) provider.

 Each workspace can be linked to a VCS repository that contains its Terraform configuration, optionally specifying a branch and subdirectory.
 Terraform Cloud automatically retrieves configuration content from the repository, and will also watch the repository for changes: